PostHog/meta/requests-for-comments/2025-06-10-geo-and-llms-txt.md

 Our content can appear in AI responses through either pathway: by being part of the model's training data or by being dynamically retrieved during a web search operation or other RAG methods.

-GEO focuses on the second path, where LLMs act more like reasoning engines, pulling from the web, distilling a bunch of information, and providing a structured answer with citations.
+GEO focuses on the second path, by influencing the LLM's diet instead of its training.
+In web retrieval, LLMs act more like reasoning engines, pulling from the web, distilling a bunch of information, and providing a structured answer with citations.

 ## Some good reads
 - https://a16z.com/geo-over-seo/